Flying wing

 A flying wing is a tailless fixed-wing aircraft that has no definite fuselage, with its crew, payload, fuel, and equipment housed inside the main wing structure.
 A flying wing may have various small protuberances such as pods, nacelles, blisters, booms, or vertical stabilizers.

 Similar aircraft designs, that are not technically flying wings, are sometimes casually referred to as such.
 These types include blended wing body aircraft and lifting body aircraft, which have a fuselage and no definite wings.

-A pure flying wing is theoretically the lowest drag design configuration for a fixed wing aircraft.
-However, because it lacks conventional stabilizing surfaces and the associated control surfaces, in its purest form the flying wing suffers from being unstable and difficult to control.
+Whilst a pure flying wing is theoretically the lowest-drag design configuration for a fixed wing aircraft, a lack of conventional stabilizing surfaces and the associated control surfaces make them unstable and difficult to control.

 The basic flying wing configuration became an object of significant study during the 1920s, often in conjunction with other tailless designs.
 In the Second World War, both Nazi Germany and the Allies made advances in developing flying wings.
 Military interest in the flying wing waned during the 1950s with the development of supersonic aircraft, but was renewed in the 1980s due to their potential for stealth technology.
 This approach eventually led to the Northrop Grumman B-2 Spirit stealth bomber.
 There has been continual interest in using it in the large transport roles for cargo or passengers.
 Boeing, McDonnell Douglas, and Armstrong Whitworth have undertaken design studies on flying wing airliners; however, no such airliners have yet been built.

 The flying wing concept is mostly suited to subsonic aircraft.
-No supersonic flying wing has ever been built.
+No flying wing has ever been observed faster than the speed of sound.

 Design

-Overview

 A flying wing is an aeroplane that has no definite fuselage or tailplane, with its crew, payload, fuel, and equipment housed inside the main wing structure.
 A flying wing may have various small protuberances such as pods, nacelles, blisters, booms, or vertical stabilizers.

 A clean flying wing is sometimes presented as theoretically the most aerodynamically efficient (lowest drag) design configuration for a fixed wing aircraft.
 It also would offer high structural efficiency for a given wing depth, leading to light weight and high fuel efficiency.

 Because it lacks conventional stabilizing surfaces and the associated control surfaces, in its purest form the flying wing suffers from the inherent disadvantages of being unstable and difficult to control.
 These compromises are difficult to reconcile, and efforts to do so can reduce or even negate the expected advantages of the flying wing design, such as reductions in weight and drag.
 Moreover, solutions may produce a final design that is still too unsafe for certain uses, such as commercial aviation.

 Further difficulties arise from the problem of fitting the pilot, engines, flight equipment, and payload all within the depth of the wing section.
 Other known problems with the flying wing design relate to pitch and yaw.
 Pitch issues are discussed in the article on tailless aircraft.
 The problems of yaw are discussed below.